openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 - If we have multiple confirmed measurements in one interval in that case an interval appears multiple times - once with each confirmed value.

-THe headline of the 1st cell in not `Date` as the field description would request, it is uese as Version indicator in the form `Version <n>`. `<n>` is a integer which is increased with every change that would need an adoption of the parser.
+The headline of the 1st cell in not `Date` as the field description would indicate, it is used as Version indicator in the form `OBSVER<n>`. `<n>` is an integer which is increased with every change that would need an adoption of the parser this is `OBSVER2` so you can check for `OBSVER2` as magic at the file start.

 Headline  | Format | Range | Sample | Description |